-All personnel seeking to become trusted persons are required to be in the payroll of CA. Thorough background checks are carried out prior to engaging such personnel for CA Operations.
+All personnel seeking to become trusted persons are required to be on the payroll of CA. Thorough background checks are carried out before engaging such personnel for CA Operations.
 The Certifying Authority follow the procedures approved by management for the background check and there are documented for audit purpose.

-CA ensures that personnel have achieved trusted status and approval has been given before such personnel are:
+CA ensures that personnel has achieved trusted status and approval has been given before such personnel is: